sovandeyvlsi/India-RISC-V-Chip-Tapeout/Week 4/README.md

 To simulate this SPICE Netlist, we use *ngspice* as :

     ngspice file_name.spice
-Then, to plot the drain current (Id) plot :
+Then, to plot the drain current (Id) :

     plot -vdd#branch